Ice cream sandwich

-An ice cream sandwich is a frozen dessert consisting of ice cream between two biscuits, skins, wafers, or cookies.
-The ingredients are different around the world, with Ireland using wafers, and North America using chocolate cookies.
+An ice cream sandwich is a frozen dessert consisting of ice cream between two biscuits, wafers, soft cookies, or other baked goods.
+The ingredients are not the same around the world, with Ireland using wafers and the United States commonly using cookies.

+Description

+An ice cream sandwich is a frozen dessert or confection.
+The ingredients are different around the world, with the common component being ice cream between baked goods, commonly biscuits, wafers, or cookies.

 Regional varieties

 Australia

 Within Australia, popular brands are "Giant Sandwich" (blue and pink wrapper), and "Monaco Bar" (gold and black metallic wrapper) in the Eastern provinces.
 Other brands include Streets "Cookie", "Maxibon" (with one-half ice cream sandwich) and "Maxibon Cookie", and "Pat and Stick's Homemade Range" (recognizable by its circular shape).
 Additional brands "Indulge" and "Feast" have also become popular.

 Ice cream sandwiches were formerly known as a "cream between".
 One purchased a small block of ice cream wrapped in paper and placed it between two wafers.

 Germany

-In Germany, ice cream sandwiches are made with two wafers and the three flavour combination called Fürst-Pückler-Eis, elsewhere known as Neapolitan ice cream.
+In Germany, ice cream sandwiches are made with two wafers and the three-flavour combination called Fürst-Pückler-Eis, elsewhere known as Neapolitan ice cream.
 It is based on a recipe introduced in 1839 by the cook of a German nobleman, Prince Hermann Ludwig Heinrich von Pückler-Muskau.